jakuta-tech/JitDecrypter/README.md

   - The Protector wraps the Crackme with a loader stub capable of loading the Crackme via manual mapping.
   - By loading the Crackme itself, the Protector gains full control and can apply the Tracer to the encrypted sections of the Crackme automatically.

-  This design simplifies usage for the developer and centralizes protection responsibilities within the Protector component.
+  This design simplifies usage for the developer and centralizes protection responsibilities within the Protector application.